Miker2808/PyRoboteq/README.md

 ```python
 from PyRoboteq import RoboteqHandler
 ```
-The PyRoboteq library includes a set of commands which you can use, additionally with comment on each one of them of their use.
+The PyRoboteq library includes a set of commands which you can use, including a comment describing the use of the command (Work in Progress).
 To use the commands add the following line
 ```python
 from PyRoboteq import roboteq_commands as cmds